Modern Slavery Act

 Training

 Awareness of modern slavery and the risk to our business has been raised with the teams responsible for buying and with the Executive team.
 Training has been completed by all members of our buying teams, as well as our retail general managers.
-Modern slavery and equity, diversity, and inclusion training is embedded in our annual training programmes and we are committed to raising awareness of the issue of modern slavery at all levels of the company.
-We are utilising the resources of Stronger Together to improve knowledge of modern slavery at Notcutts.
+Modern slavery and equity, diversity, and inclusion training is embedded in our annual training programmes.
+We are committed to building awareness of the issue, and how to raise concerns relating to it, at all levels of the company.

 Nick Burrows